 The basic rule of tips, under federal law and state law, is that they belong to the employee, not the employer.
 Employers may not require employees to hand over their tips unless one of these exceptions applies:

 Minimum wage laws protect all employees, whether or not they receive tips.
 Employees are entitled to earn the full minimum wage per hour as set by federal or state law.
 Currently, the federal minimum wage is $7.25 an hour.
-The minimum wage in Oregon is currently $11.00 as of January 2020.
-Portland and nonurban counties have a different minimum wage.
+The minimum wage in Oregon is currently $13.50 as of January 2023.
+Portland and nonurban counties have a higher minimum wage.

 Under federal law and in most states, employers may pay tipped employees less than the minimum wage, as long as employees earn enough in tips to make up the difference.
 This is called a "tip credit."
 The credit is the amount the employer doesn't have to pay, so the applicable minimum wage (federal or state) less the tip credit is the least the employer can pay tipped employees per hour.
 If an employee doesn't make enough in tips during a given workweek to earn at least the applicable minimum wage for each hour worked, the employer has to pay the difference.